jdi-docs/jdi-light/source/includes/_tutorial.md

 For Dropdown we can use Select class from **selenium-support** package and WebElement + gender() method is enough to handle all actions<br/>
 For Combobox we can use one line WebElement just using it as standard TextField<br/>
 But for MultiDropdown we need to write 4 WebElements and few methods: select and isExpanded.
-General problem with Complex elements in standard Selenium approach that we must creat such methods for every Dropdown, MultiDropdown etc. JDI Light allow to write element once (or use it from library) and just use it in one line in all PageObjects
+General problem with Complex elements in standard Selenium approach that we must creat such methods for every Dropdown, MultiDropdown etc. JDI Light allow to write element once (or use it from library) and just use it in one line in all PageObjects<br/>
+<a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/elements/MultiDropdown.java" target="_blank">Multidropdown example</a><br/>

 ```java
     Dropdown gender;